top of page

 All that to say, some misunderstanding on the topic of enemy love is understandable apart from Christ.
 The Old Testament is but a shadow of which Jesus is the substance (Colossians 2:16-17; Hebrews 10:1).
 For Jesus' Jewish audience, hating and not loving their enemies was how they hoped to be like God!
 But now Jesus, the reality that casts the shadow, is here to set the record straight.
 We are called to be God-like in our love, not in our judgement.

 Later in Matthew's Gospel, a religious leader asks Jesus which of the 613 biblical commandments is the greatest (Matthew 22:34-40).
 Jesus responds by combining two commands: love God (the Shema, Deuteronomy 6:4-6) and love your neighbour as yourself (Leviticus 19:18).
-The early church picked upon this two-fold love command and, incorporating Jesus' "new command" to simply love others like Christ (John 13:34-35), they condensed it down to one - surprisingly, the second command only (Romans 13:8; 15:7; Galatians 5:14; James 2:8; 1 Peter 4:8; 1 John 3:16; 4:11, 19-21; etc).
+The early church picked up on this two-fold love command and, incorporating Jesus' "new command" to simply love others like Christ (John 13:34-35), they condensed it down to one - surprisingly, the second command only (Romans 13:8; 15:7; Galatians 5:14; James 2:8; 1 Peter 4:8; 1 John 3:16; 4:11, 19-21; etc).

 "Shema" means to hear, to take to heart.
 The Shema of the Old Covenant is purely vertical: love God with your whole being.
 The Shema of the New Covenant is purely horizontal: love everyone around you unconditionally and indiscriminately.
 The Jesus faith is a religion tipped on its side.
 It is a horizontal faith.
 (For more on this, see our study on The Law of Love.)